Winning Design: Recover Tactical’s 20/20 Glock Brace

 Once installed your Glock stays locked in like an absolute champ and does move, flex, or shake inside the brace.
 This tight fit is critical for accuracy and any shake or movement would be a hassle.

 When you strap this bad boy to your arm you get what essentially a third arm holding the gun.
 The brace portion is absurdly comfortable when attached to your arm and allows you to hold the gun in a natural grip.
+No shooting gloves needed.

 You can hold it at various angles to accommodate closer retention positions, around cover, and one-handed shooting positions.
 When shooting the gun’s recoil and muzzle rise is almost entirely eliminated.